-A month after arriving at UNCG I became a member of a student organization in the department called Threads.
+A month after arriving at UNCG for the fall semester in 2007, I became an active member of a student organization in the department called Threads.
 One of the primary events for the organization was conducting a fashion show every spring.
-I was wrapped up in it, designing, planning, helping, and doing whatever was necessary to make sure that the fashion show happened.
+I was wrapped up in it - designing, planning, helping, and doing whatever was necessary to make sure that the fashion show happened.
 I will never forget my first fashion show.
 The excitement, terror, and thrill of it all made me feel like I was in the right place.

 In my second year at UNCG I was elected Vice President of Design for the Threads student organization.
-As a service to the students of the Apparel Product Design concentration, each semester I teach a Sewing Proficiency workshop to assist fellow design students in passing the sewing proficiency exam, a requirement for beginning the studio design classes.
-I also utilized my crafting skills that I learned early on and provided knitting and crocheting workshops in the fall semester to help develop skills and socialize with fellow members.
+As a service to the students of the Apparel Product Design concentration, each semester I taught a Sewing Proficiency workshop to assist fellow design students in passing the sewing proficiency exam, which was at the time a requirement for beginning the studio design classes.
+I also utilized my crafting skills that I learned early on and provided knitting and crocheting workshops in the fall semester to help develop member's skills and socialize with fellow members.
 I was elected again as the Vice President of Design the following year.
-During my final year at UNCG I was elected as President of Threads.
-I presented at four fashion shows during my time at UNCG, and with each of them I have come to the realization that this is what I am destined to do for the rest of my life.
+During my final year at UNCG I was elected as President of Threads, and lead the organization to the most profitable year yet.

-After winning the YMA in December of 2009, I was able to go to NYC in the summer of 2010, and work at Nautica as the showroom managers intern.
-In December of 2010 I won a second YMA-FSF award, and accepted a design internship with John Varvatos for summer 2011.
+After winning the YMA in December of 2009, I was offered an internship in New York City at Nautica, a subsidiary of VF Corporation.
+I spent the summer of 2010 as the showroom management intern.
+In December of 2010 I won a second YMA-FSF award, and accepted a technical design internship with John Varvatos, and spent another summer in New York in 2011.